What happens during an absence seizure?

 People who have atypical absences usually have learning disabilities or other conditions that affect the brain.
 Atypical absences can happen at any age.

 How long do absence seizures last?

-A single typical absence seizure usually lasts less than 10 seconds.
+One typical absence seizure usually lasts less than 10 seconds.
 But some people have clusters of absences one after another.